 We've all heard it said, "It's not what you know; it's who you know."
 Social Network Analysis, is the study of who you know, who they know, and why it matters.
-You will learn how social network differ from one another and how different kinds of networks relate to important sociological topics like inequality, crime, health, immigration, community, and work.
+You will learn how social network differ from one another, how networks with different structures form and how different kinds of networks relate to important sociological topics like inequality, crime, health, immigration, community, and work.